 7. You’ve stopped making any real efforts

 Relationships are a lot of work.
 Not every day is a romantic hot air balloon ride but most days should feel just as good as one.
 Over time, it is possible for a little boredom to creep into your relationship and for things to seem mundane.
-However, the relationship only disrupts when you stop working on it.
-So if you’re curious, ‘What if I am the problem in my relationship?’, then think about how much effort you put into your relationship each day.
+However, the relationship is only disrupted when you stop working on it.
+So if you’re wondering, “What if I am the problem in my relationship?”, then think about how much effort you put into your relationship each day.

 Are you involved in your partner’s life?
 Are you making plans with them?
 Do you talk to them often?
 And is the sex still good?
 A few bumps along the road are just fine.
 But if you see this relationship slipping out of your hands and you’ve grown indifferent to the same, then the problem might be with you not trying hard enough to make things work.
 Keeping a relationship afloat requires persistence every day and complacency in a relationship can be a scary thing.

 “But Ricardo took Gwen to Miami last week!
 Why can’t we ever have any fun like that?”
 “Wanda and Oleg make adorable Instagram reels together.
 You never even take cute pictures with me. ” Or the most dreaded, “Olivia’s engagement ring is way bigger than mine.
 You never go all out for me.”

 If you often sound close to any of these examples, well then, you are right to ask the “am I the problem in my relationship” question.
 Love is about celebrating each other and understanding different sides of each other’s personalities every step of the way.
 Yes, Instagram aesthetics, social media and what you tell the world about yourselves do matter but not enough to make the other person feel inadequate.